Scylla Materialized Views¶

 Each materialized view is a set of rows which corresponds to rows which are present in the underlying, or base, table specified in the materialized view’s

-Enable Experimental Feature (Scylla 2.x only)¶
+Enable MV as an Experimental Feature (Scylla 2.x only)¶

 To enable experimental features in Scylla, add the line